jtuoa/Deep-Polarized-HDRreconstruction/README.md

 ## Usage
 ### Dataset
-The collected EdPolCommunity dataset can be found in the folder on Google Drive
+The collected EdPolCommunity dataset can be found in the dataset folder on Google Drive

+### Pretrained model
+The pretrained model checkpoints can be found in the checkpoints folder on Google Drive

 ### Inference
 Sample code for inference using the PFHDRNet model